Deposits & Payments

 We will email you to confirm your booking and hold the dates for 24 hours.
 You will need to pay a 50% deposit (if booking is further than 10 weeks away) or the total fee (if booking is less than 10 weeks away) to secure the booking.
 Payment needs to be paid by BACS (bank transfer) into our bank account.
 If you have paid a 50% deposit, we will email you a reminder for the remaining balance which is due 10 weeks before you are due to arrive.
 If you do not pay the remaining balance when due, we will assume that you are cancelling your booking and the cancellation terms, below, will apply.

 Cancellations must be notified immediately by telephone.
 Cancellations 10 weeks prior to the booking date will result in a refund of the amount paid minus a 10% admin fee.
 If you have to cancel within 10 weeks of your booking no refund is due.
-At our discretion, we may be able to re-let the cabin and if successful will offer a refund of the amount paid minus a 10% admin fee.
+Bookings are non-transferable.
 Holiday cancellation insurance should be taken out to cover forced cancellations.

 Change of dates